capabilityio/route53-dns-challenge-updater/README.md

 ## Usage

-This module is intended to be launched as part of a CloudFormation template that sets up the required AWS permissions and infrastructure for successful invocation.
+This module is intended to be executed as an AWS Lambda function as part of [capability-cli](https://github.com/capabilityio/capability-cli) `certificate-manager config aws` functionality that configures this module as well as grants the requisite permissions and creates required supporting infrastructure.

 ### Required IAM Permissions: